contensis/experience-engine/docs/PERSONALIZE_CONTENT.md

 }
 ```

+_Example Entry JSON highlighting a `lead` text field and then personalized versions of the same field in a repeatable field called `variants`_

 ### Repeatable Component

-For the next example, our Entry uses a Component field set up in the Content Type called `personalizedHero`.
-The Component field is configured to be repeatable.
-We will add multiples of this Component field for every audience we wish to tailor the content for.
+For the next example, our Entry will contain a Component field configured in a Content Type called `personalizedHero`.

+- The Component field is configured to be repeatable
+- We will add an instance of this Component field for each of the audiences we wish to tailor content for
-The Component is defined with an Audience Picker field in addition to the content field(s) encapsulated within this component.
+- The Component is configured with a Resource Picker field to store the audience(s) for each variation, in addition to the content field(s) encapsulated within this component.

-We will also use the original `hero` field in the Content Type that serves as the default version (the variation we will render when the visitor matches no audiences in the `personalizedHero`).
-We could drop the `hero` field from this Content Type and use only the `personalizedHero` field, but we would have to include a variant of the component that serves as the default version to render in each Entry.
+In this example we will retain the original `hero` field in the Content Type and that field serves as the default version.
+Alternatively, we could drop the `hero` field from this Content Type and rely on the `personalizedHero` field to contain all content.
+In this case we must include a variant of the component that serves as the default version to render in each Entry.

+- We will render one default content variation when the visitor has not activated any of the audiences within the `personalizedHero` content variants

 ```json
 {